Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Acknowledgements

 \section{Acknowledgements}

 We thank Dr. E. S. Kurkina for inspiring discussions on the Lorenz'63 system and sharing numerical techniques for plotting bifurcational diagrams and finding unstable limit cycles.
-This work is partially supported by the NSF grant DMS1554907.
+We are also grateful to Prof. James Yorke and Prof. Kevin Lin for valuable advice regarding preparation of this manuscript.
+This work is partially supported by NSF grant DMS1554907.